agh-glk/fcs/docs/source/server/task_server.rst

    .. py:method:: stop()

       Stops the Task Server.
 Stopped Task Server won't send crawling requests anymore.
-It will wait WAIT_FOR_DOWNLOAD_TIME seconds for user to download gathered data.
+It will wait the nuber of seconds defined in WAIT_FOR_DOWNLOAD_TIME constant for user to download gathered data.

    .. py:method:: kill()